ECCC-MSC/open-data/canada.ca/geomet-2_en.md

 This service is aimed at specialized users and developers with meteorological and geospatial information technology knowledge who want to visualize weather data such as raw NWP models and the weather radar mosaic layers in common geospatial tools; want to integrate meteorological layers into their own platforms, or; want to display meteorological layers on interactive web maps for the web or on mobile devices.

-Data provided through MSC GeoMet is not appropriate for meteorological data processing.
-Please consult the [Meteorological Service of Canada's Datamart](http://dd.meteo.gc.ca/about_dd_apropos.txt) for such uses.

 ## How to use the service